 When to Get a Student Loan

-Ideally, it is a good idea to apply for a student loan only after you see your award letter.
-If the school offers you a more generous package than you were expecting.
-You may not need to borrow as much as you thought you needed to.
+Ideally, it is a good idea to apply for a student loan only after you see your offer letter.
+If the school offers you a more generous package than you were expecting, you may not need to borrow as much as you thought you needed to.
 The problem with borrowing more than you need by way of student loans is that you still have to pay the interest on the entire amount.

 Many private lenders provide credit decisions immediately but could take anywhere from 2 weeks to 2 months to transfer the proceeds to you or to your college.
 That still gives you sufficient time.
 What you can do to get a head start however is to start looking into private student loans in advance, read up on the terms and conditions, and shortlist favorable lenders that you can apply to after going through your award letter.